hanxu27/mod-2-project/README.md

 * Team (dropdown)
 * Comments (text area)
 #### Evaluate
+Make evaluations and look up pretryout and player info
 * Make evalution
 * Only 1 evaluation between a player and evaluator
 * Look up a Player/PreTryout by number